How we counted

 If Redwood is landing on your desk, walk the Redwood survival route: personalization inventory, task-based testing, training waves, in that order.

-Finding three: AI is now one feature in seven
+Finding three: AI is now one feature in eight

 Where the wave lands, book by book